frontenddogma/web-development-glossary/manuscript/a.md

 : → Abstract Data Type

 Advanced Package Tool
 : A software user interface that works with core libraries to handle the installation and removal of software on Debian, Ubuntu, and related Linux distributions.
-APT simplifies the process of managing software on Unix-like computer systems by automating the retrieval, configuration, and installation of software packages.&nbsp;[†](#w-apt)
+APT simplifies the process of managing software on Unix-like computer systems by automating the retrieval, configuration, and installation of software packages.&nbsp;[†](#w-advanced-package-tool)

+Advanced Persistent Threat
+: A stealthy threat actor, typically a nation state or state-sponsored group, which gains unauthorized access to a computer network and remains undetected for an extended period.
+In recent times, the term may also refer to non-state-sponsored groups conducting large-scale targeted intrusions for specific goals.
+The median time an APT attack goes undetected differs widely between regions.&nbsp;[†](#w-advanced-persistent-threat)

 Affordance
 : Those action possibilities that are readily perceivable by an actor, that is, an affordance suggests how an object may be interacted with.
 For example, an underlined word on a web page has the affordance of being clickable.&nbsp;[†](#w-affordance)